marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   :samp:`LP` followed by the number :samp:`{labelno}`, so you would generate the name using :samp:`LP%d` in a ``fprintf``.

-.. macro:: PROFILE_HOOK
+.. c:macro:: PROFILE_HOOK

   A C statement or compound statement to output to :samp:`{file}` some assembly code to call the profiling subroutine ``mcount`` even the target does not support profiling.

-.. macro:: NO_PROFILE_COUNTERS
+.. c:macro:: NO_PROFILE_COUNTERS

   Define this macro to be an expression with a nonzero value if the ``mcount`` subroutine on your system does not need a counter variable